+- loosen the seatpost clamp - raise or lower the seatpost in the seat tube

+Z

-- loosen the seat post clamp - raise or lower the seat post in the seat tube - make sure the saddle is straight fore and aft - re-tighten the seat post clamp to the recommended torque (see the manufacturer's instructions).
+- make sure the saddle is straight, in line with the frame's top tube and/or not skewed left or right of the bike's centerline - retighten the seatpost clamp to the recommended torque (see the manufacturer's instructions).

-Once the saddle is at the correct height, make sure that the seatpost does not project from the frame beyond its "Minimum Insertion" or "Maximum Extension" mark [Fig. 4].
+Once the saddle is at the correct height, make sure that the seatpost does not project from the frame beyond its "Minimum Insertion" or "Maximum Extension" mark [Fig. 5].